Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 Rúna's favorite food is roasted potatoes, especially those with salt.
 When she's nervous, she fidgets with the hem of her clothing.

 ### Voice
 Rúna speaks informally with a slight stutter.
+Her natural voice is soft and light.

  - "Are you really?"
  - "Emm... well..."